Log-majorization of the moduli of the eigenvalues of a matrix polynomial by tropical roots: The tropical scaling and its relation with the bounds

 It has been observed numerically in~\cite{posta09}, and proved in the special case of quadratic pencils, that when the coefficient matrices are well conditioned, the tropical roots are good approximations of the moduli of the eigenvalues.
-This observation can be further justified, to some extent, by our bounds of Section~\ref{sec:Main_results} and~\ref{sec-newupperbound}.
-So we expect to get $(k_i-k_{i-1})n$ eigenvalues of $P$ with a modulus of order $\alpha_{k_i}$, or equivalently, $(k_i-k_{i-1})n$ eigenvalues of $\widetilde{P}(\mu)$ with a modulus of order one.
+Corollary~\ref{cor-bounds} and Remark~\ref{rem-tight-cond} prove the same result for general matrix polynomials of any degree.
+So we expect to get $(k_i-k_{i-1})n$ eigenvalues of $P$ with a modulus of order $\alpha_{k_i}$, for $i=1,\ldots, q$.